duck7000/imdbGraphQLPHP/README.md

 =================================================================
 * Attention! this branch is only for php 7.2-7.4!
-* If you use php 8 or higher use the main branch
+* If you use php 8 or higher use the main branch<br>
-*
 =================================================================

 PHP library for retrieving film and TV information from IMDb.<br>